wso2/puppet-apim/wso2am_runtime/README.md

      ```yaml
      wso2::datasources::mysql::connector_jar: mysql-connector-java-5.1.39-bin.jar
      ```
+4. Configure deployment synchronization in each Gateway related nodes.
+This can be done via multiple approaches.

+* SVN Based

-4. Uncomment (and optionally configure) deployment synchronization in each Gateway related nodes.
-(Patterns 3-6 are configured for svn based deployment synchronization, but they are commented out by default.)
+Patterns 3-6 are configured for svn based deployment synchronization, but they are commented out by default.
+Do uncomment them.

     Ex:
     ```yaml